 Biden Stimulus Bill – Unemployment Benefit Extensions to September 2021

-- You do not need to reapply for benefits.
-DES will automatically enroll you in the appropriate extension once systems/programs are updated
+- You do not need to reapply for benefits if under PUA or PEUC.
+DES will automatically enroll you in the appropriate extension once systems/programs are updated.
+However, any claimant who has had a break in filing for more than two weeks must file a reopen before filing additional weekly certifications or receiving additional benefits.

 - You should continue to file your weekly claim for benefits as you normally would as long as you remain unemployed.